dannyelbezerra/dannyelbezerra/README.md

 <h3 align="left">I'm a student of systems analysis and development, passionate about technology and what it provides
     for society.</h3>

-- 👨‍💻I’m currently learning **Relacional databases, Spring-Boot, Hibernate, Java.**
+- 👨‍💻I’m currently learning **Relacional databases, Spring-Boot, Hibernate, Java and C#.**

 - 📫 How to reach me **dannyelbezerra@gmail.com**